 You don’t have to confront your relative or friend with the idea of moving straightaway.
 Ask questions that could get them thinking about how they might manage in the future:

 - ‘How are you managing the stairs / housework / garden?’

 - ‘Have you thought about how easy it will be to live here if you can’t get around so easily?’

 Feeling isolated can sometimes prompt a move to more suitable accommodation.
 If your relative or friend doesn’t have much to say in response to the following questions, they may already be feeling isolated:

 - ‘How are your friends?’

 - ‘What did you do today?’

 - 'Do you have any plans for the week?'

 Use direct experience – talk about someone you know who is considering moving or has successfully moved.

-If your relative has a care needs assessment that shows residential care is their best option, do some research so that you and they can make informed decisions about where they might live.
-There are different types of care home and the choices will depend on your relative’s needs and priorities and how much they can afford to pay.
+If your relative or friend has a care needs assessment that shows residential care is their best option, do some research so you can both make informed decisions about where they might live.
+There are different types of care home, so the choices will depend on their needs and priorities and how much they can afford to pay.